roshanrai06/PopularMoviesApp_Older/README.md

 Libs

-Picasso - powerful image downloading and caching library for Android Butterknife
+Picasso - powerful image downloading and caching library for Android.
-Retrofit
-NineOldAndroid
+Butterknife,
+Retrofit,
+NineOldAndroid,
 TODOs

 Getting the movie's trailers and reviews